 It’s easy to understand how advance funeral planning can reduce the stress on surviving family members and provide peace of mind.
 It also makes good financial sense.
 Many people think of funeral planning as part of estate planning.

 The benefits of pre-planning our own include: the ability to make personal and specific selections that most closely meets our needs; sparing loved ones from having to second guess our wishes; having the time to research funeral homes, burial options, and financial considerations.
 If we are pre-planning a funeral for a loved one, we can consider our selections when we are able to make fiscally responsible choices rather than emotional ones.
-It also spares loved ones the unexpected cost of a funeral during a stressful time and allows Medicaid/SSI recipients to preserve funds for their future funeral expenses, see below.
+It also spares loved ones the unexpected cost of a funeral during a stressful time and allows for Medicaid planning in which Medicaid/SSI recipients can preserve funds for their future funeral expenses, see below.